splunk/SA-CrowdstrikeDevices/README.md

 This supporting add-on comes with prebuilt content for CrowdStrike device data to be easily used with Splunk Enterprise Security's asset database.

+# ⚠️ NOTICE ⚠️

+**This add-on is currently hidden on Splunkbase.
+This is temporary and will be resolved soon.**

+This app package can be downloaded from the "Releases" page on GitHub.

+---

 ```markdown
 ** This supporting add-on is only intended to work with Splunk Enterprise Security deployments **
 ```